Presenting the Observatory for the Church and Contemporary Visual Cultures at the Vatican

 Dicastery for Culture and Education, Vatican City

-I was invited to present the vision and first phase of the Observatory for the Church and Contemporary Visual Cultures, a new initiative developed with the Dicastery’s leadership to strengthen dialogue between spirituality and contemporary art.
-Conceived as a platform for research, education, and collaboration, the project explores how visual culture can shape awareness and foster connection across disciplines and communities.
+I was invited to present the vision and first phase of the Observatory for the Church and Contemporary Visual Cultures, a new initiative developed with the Dicastery's leadership to strengthen dialogue between spirituality and contemporary art.
+Conceived as a platform for research, education, and collaboration, the Observatory explores how visual culture can shape awareness and foster connection across disciplines, generations, and communities of faith.

 The presentation focused on the potential for art and spirituality to meet as parallel forms of inquiry: both searching for meaning, both rooted in curiosity, and both capable of revealing how we perceive and inhabit the world.
 Within this framework, the Observatory seeks to connect artists, thinkers, and institutions through shared learning, visual literacy, and cultural practice.